Online Induction >> HSE Induction

 Every employer has a responsibility to safeguard the welfare of their employees.
 It is crucial for the employer to take precautionary measures to ensure safety in the workplace to avoid injuries and in some cases prevent deaths.

-New employees require a well-conducted and elaborate induction to get them up to speed with their new work environment as well as the employer.
+New employees and contractors require a well-conducted and elaborate induction to get them up to speed with their new work environment as well as the employer.
 As part of the induction process, they should participate in HSE induction which ensures their safety around the workplace.

 HSE stands for Health, Safety and Environment, each of which covers different functions as explained below;